IBC / TWIST BSB – Fall 2014 Newsletter

 - Corporates, you should contact your bank relationship managers to let them know of your interest in receiving the BSB.

-- Let us know if your company or bank wishes to be publicly identified with the TWIST BSB project and what you are doing.
+- Let us know if your company, bank or vendor wishes to be publicly identified with the TWIST BSB project and tell us what you are doing.

 TWIST Process Innovations Ltd